shreyasbharath/team-roadmap-capacity-planner/README.md

 # Roadmap Planner

-An interactive, open-source roadmap and capacity planning tool built with React.
-Visualise project timelines, team capacity, milestones, and risks in a clean, professional interface.
+A **cross-platform** interactive roadmap and capacity planning tool built with React and Tauri.
+Available as both a web application and a native desktop app for Windows, macOS, and Linux.

 ![Roadmap Screenshot](docs/roadmap-screenshot.png)